 Cabal will install CPSA in a directory specified in its config file (usually in /.ca-bal/config, unless you've installed Haskell in a different directory).
 Instructions for changing your path are included in the config file.
 The final step in the cabal install process should print the location that CPSA has been installed in.

 2.1.1 Getting the Source

-If you have trouble with cabal, or if you'd like extra features such as the CPSA test suite of example protocols, you can download the source directly:
+If you have trouble with cabal, or if you'd like extra features such as the CPSA test suite of example protocols, you can download the current source distribution directly at: